 The gist: Like The Inside, this brand has a base collection of styles that are constantly reimagined via designer collaborations, the latest of which is with Jason Wu.
 Where it differs is its focus.
 Interior Define is all about the sofa.

 The style: From rich velvets to mod micro-suede, these couches are all about luxury.
 Perfect for a hint of elegance without going full old school.

 The gist: This super-tightly curated furniture collection—there are only four items—is all about bringing utility and multi-functionality to contemporary design.
 The trolley in particular is a great example of this: Use it as a bar cart, a pantry, or even a mobile vanity.

 The style: According to Dims. founder Eugene Kim, Japanese-meets-Scandinavian.

-Consider Hem the perfect upgrade after Ikea: Based in Stockholm, the furniture studio will still bring you the Scandi simplicity you’ve come to know and love, but with a much more elevated aesthetic.
-Hem works directly with designers to create fun, functional pieces like the nearly iconic adaptable pouf sofa (it can grow with you), a rotating pedestal shelf, and colorful pendant lamps.
+The gist: Hem works directly with designers to create fun yet functional pieces, like the Insta-famous adaptable pouf sofa (it can grow with you), a rotating pedestal shelf, and colorful pendant lamps.